hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/lowering/lowering.md

 ```

 Let's disassemble this loop into instructions that are done implicitly.
-`for` loop accepts expression of type that implements the `Iterator` trait.
-In this case it is a integer range from `0` to `100` exclusively.
-So, at first we need to get an iterator of `0..100`.
+`for` loop accepts the expression of a type that implements the `Iterator` trait.
+In this case, it is an integer range from `0` to `100` exclusively.
+So, at first, we need to get an iterator of `0..100`.

 ```jc
 let mut iter = (0..100).intoIter();
 ```

-Here, compiler uses `intoIter` because `0..100` is moved into the `for` loop, not borrowed.
+Here, the compiler uses `intoIter` because `0..100` is moved into the `for` loop, not borrowed.

 Then we need to go through all values: